The 6 Ultimate Digestive Aid for Heavy Meals — Feel Lighter After Eating

 • Organic Kombucha Tea Blend – Delivers the benefits of kombucha in capsule form, without added sugar, acidity, or carbonation.

-• High Safety Standards – Made in the USA, analyzed in FDA-registered facilities, and produced under cGMP standards.
+• High Safety Standards – manufactured in the USA, analyzed in FDA-registered facilities, and produced under cGMP standards.

 • Flexible Savings – New customers can use code SQUAD43 to save on their first Subscribe & Save order; subscriptions can be paused or canceled anytime.